 Based on data Candid is tracking and sharing on our Funding for racial equity page, we’ve identified $4.2 billion in racial equity funding awarded or pledged by institutional funders and other large donors so far in 2020.
 To give a sense of scale, from 2011 to 2019, we captured $3.3 billion in racial equity funding.
 In other words, we’ve identified 22 percent more funding for racial equity in 2020, to date, than we have for the previous nine years combined.

 Although the current Black-led demonstrations, and before that, protests in Ferguson and elsewhere, have exponentially increased attention and support for racial justice, they also build on decades-long efforts by organizations that have been pushing philanthropy to deepen grantmaking for Black communities and social justice.
-One example is ABFE, a membership organization that advocates for investments in Black communities; it recently published The Case for Funding Black-Led Social Change.
+One example is ABFE, a membership organization that advocates for investments in Black communities; it recently published Redlining by Another Name: What the Data Says to Move from Rhetoric to Action.
 Another is Philanthropic Initiative for Racial Equity (PRE), which has worked with Candid to generate widely cited stats on philanthropic giving for racial justice and people of color, including Black people, in the United States.
 And Borealis Philanthropy, which hosts the Black-Led Movement Fund, has also funded Candid’s own racial equity work, including the creation of the Funding for racial equity page.

 We don’t know how these trends will affect the philanthropic landscape in the long term or what impact this funding will have on racial inequality in the United States.
 But looking at the status quo in this space establishes a benchmark that we can use to evaluate long-term change.
 What follows are some observations about foundation funding through two main lenses: the issue of racial equity and a population focus on racial and ethnic minorities, including funding for Black people/African Americans.